haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

       - Areas within a serach engine that do the work
       - This is where it does the rebuilding of the index to give near real time results
     - Pricing is per unit so if you add more replicas or partitions then the price goes up with it.
+- **Indexes**
+  - Retrievable
+    - Can be displayed on search results
+  - Filterable
+    - filter
+  - Sortable
+    - sort
+  - Factable
+    - i.e. rate ranges from 1-4 are retrievable and then you want to also filter based on that
+    - Once they have seen the results, be able to filter all the results on another field
+  - Searchable
+    - Search this field

 ## API Management (APIM)
 - Your API's should be protected by a front-end so access is controlled for the API.
 Can have front-end protect multiple backend APIs